 The Commercial Roadmap:

-I was brought in to build a go-to-market plan for a prescription digital therapeutic startup in a market category that barely existed.
+I was brought in to build a go-to-market plan for a startup in a market category that barely existed, with no established playbook to follow and uncertainty around both regulatory timelines and funding scenarios.

-My role was to create an execution-ready roadmap with 500+ sequenced actions that could flex across different funding and regulatory scenarios, providing the structure needed to build commercial functions from scratch.
+My role was to create an execution-ready roadmap with 500+ sequenced actions that could flex across different funding and regulatory scenarios, providing the structure needed to build commercial functions from scratch and secure $10M in Series B funding.

 The Problem